The list of Spain attractions and experiences can seem daunting on your first visit, regardless of how many days you plan to spend in the country.

 Do you love Spanish soccer?
 La Liga is one of the strongest football leagues in Europe, and it has been entertaining the football lovers since the late 1920s.
 In fact, the football fever is in full swing among fans, the best players are back in action.

-In Spain, football is a synonym of passion.
+Among Spain attractions, football is a among the top 3 and a synonym of passion.

 Why missing the thrill of attending a passionate match and watch live the most popular football stars?